ggreer/geoff.greer.fm/_posts/2015-12-25-fsevents-tools-watch-a-directory-for-changes.md

 Change 18158642688910021128 in /Users/ggreer/Public/Drop Box/untitled folder, flags 131328 - matched directory, notifying
 {% endhighlight %}

 …followed by your computer talking.
-Note: `notifywait` will exit if a file or directory is deleted as well, so it might alert for more things than you want.
+Note: `notifywait` will also exit if a file or directory is moved or deleted.
+In this specific example, that's probably more than you want.

 ### notifyloop